A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: An EHR-based Study of Weight Loss Following Bariatric Surgery

-Bariatric surgery is an intervention to mitigate obesity and related comorbidities, with typical candidates having a body mass index (BMI) exceeding 35 kg/m$^2$ \citep{kaiserpermanente2023}.
+Bariatric surgery is an intervention to mitigate obesity and related comorbidities, with typical candidates having a body mass index (BMI) exceeding 35 kg/m$^2$.
 Due to the cost and complexity of conducting large-scale trials for bariatric surgery \citep{Courcoulas2024}, EHR-based studies are a critical tool to study long-term outcomes following bariatric surgery, particularly in relation to similarly obese patients not undergoing surgery \citep{arterburn2020, obrien2018microvascular, fisher2018association, Harrington2024, coleman2022bariatric}.
 Despite its success as a weight-loss intervention, only 1-2\% of eligible candidates elect to undergo bariatric surgery annually \citep{arterburn2014bariatric}.
 Therefore, EHR-based studies of bariatric surgery must consider a multi-year study entry period to obtain a meaningful number of patients undergoing surgery.

-The two most common bariatric surgical procedures are Roux-en-Y gastric bypass (RYGB) and sleeve gastrectomy (SG), with SG having surpassed RYGB in frequency in the past 15 years \citep{arterburn2014bariatric, Reames2014}.
+The two most common bariatric surgical procedures are Roux-en-Y gastric bypass (RYGB) and sleeve gastrectomy (SG), with SG having surpassed RYGB in frequency in the past 15 years \citep{arterburn2014bariatric}.
 SG is a less invasive and technically easier procedure than RYGB, and as such is offered by more surgeons.
 Relevant to this work is that the surgical technique for SG has historically been somewhat less standardized than for RYGB, particularly during the time-frame during which SG became the more commonly performed procedure \citep{Guldogan2020Sleeve, Rosenthal2012, Gagner2013}.
-Given the rapid shifts in the relative popularity of RYGB and SG in recent years, along with possibly evolving surgical techniques and standards of care for obesity management, understanding potential temporal changes in the effectiveness bariatric surgery is of particular interest.
+Given the rapid shifts in the relative popularity of RYGB and SG in recent years, along with possibly evolving surgical techniques and standards of care for obesity management, understanding potential temporal changes in the effectiveness of bariatric surgery is of particular interest.
+Not only does characterization of this temporal structure offer insight into these procedures during an important change in their utilization history, but it also includes assessments of treatment effects at the end of the study period that are more relevant to current clinical practice when the data are proximal to present day.